 About this site

-This site was built in 2014 by Economist Christian Takushi to facilitate thought exchange and to advance inter-disciplinary research.
+This site was built by an independent research boutique incorporated in Switzerland to facilitate thought exchange and to advance inter-disciplinary research (macroeconomics, geopolitics, finance, defence, demographics, technology etc.).
 The free-of-charge access for the public and other researchers is a service to decision makers in advanced & developing countries alike.

-This website was not conceived to reflect the current consensus nor to fight the current consensus.
-It was built to complement consensus.
 This research is analysis-based and relies on publicly available information.
-The emphasis lies in the analysis methods at aggregate levels, not on external informers.
+The emphasis lies in thorough academic analysis at aggregate levels, not on external informers nor ideology.

-Mr. Takushi posts here his global macroeconomic geopolitical views when his analysis deviates from consensus.
-Opinions of other writers are their own.
+We post here global macroeconomic geopolitical views only when our analysis deviates from consensus.
+Opinions of guest writers are their own.
 A number of economists, researchers, analysts and experts in various fields are supporting this open interdisciplinary research effort of combining macroeconomic, geopolitical, political and investment knowhow.

 General Information